kartben/lorawan-adt-demo/README.md

 ```

 This one corresponds to a battery level of 3.058V, a humidity level of 41.7%, temperature of 20.4℃, and temperature as reported by the external sensor of 19.81℃.

+---

+Now that our sensors are connected and that intelligible sensor data is flowing through our application server, we can setup the Azure Digital Twins instance where we will be describing how our sensors fit into a larger picture, one where we will be manipulating the *digital twin* of an entire building.

 ### Setting up an Azure Digital Twins environment